mdomocos/sarasvati/README.md

 - run .\install.ps1

 # Running
-when you start the project, make sure you configure it first:
+Before you start the project, make sure you configure it first:
 - stt-ukr-docker-compose.yml
   - LICENSE - add your license key

+- Open a Powershell console
+  - run .\sarasvati.ps1